valencik/mastersAPSC/documents/thesis/thesis.md

 Only pairs with a distance less than 4 were written to file.
 This resulted in over 20 million pairs.
 It was observed that pairs with a Levenshtein distances of 2 or greater were unlikely to be duplicate representations of the same author.
-Futhermore, 20 million pairs is too many for additional analysis.
+Furthermore, 20 million pairs is too many for additional analysis.

 ### Transformations
 Three simple string transformations have been constructed to locate similar identifiers.